Phil Scott: Environmental issues

+2025 deployment of National Guard in U.S. cities

+In 2025, the Trump administration initiated federal deployments of National Guard and other government entities to several U.S. cities, citing aims to combat crime, civil unrest, and threats to federal property.
+In August 2025, Scott declined a federal request to deploy Vermont's National Guard to Washington, D.C., as part of the administration's expanded security operations in that city.

+In October 2025, Scott called Trump's decision to dispatch the National Guard to cities like Chicago and Portland "unconstitutional", arguing that militarizing domestic settings without clear justification threatens public stability and encroaches on state sovereignty.

 Racing career

 Scott is a champion stock car racer.
 He won the 1996 and 1998 Thunder Road Late Model Series (LMS) championships and the 1997 and 1999 Thunder Road Milk Bowls.
 (The Milk Bowl is Thunder Road's annual season finale.)

 In 2002, he became a three-time champion, winning both the Thunder Road and Airborne Late Model Series track championships and the American Canadian Tour championship.
 (Airborne Park Speedway is a stock car track in the town of Plattsburgh, New York).
 He also competed in the 2005 British Stock Car Association (BriSCA) Formula One Championship of the World, but did not finish.

 On July 6, 2017, Scott won the Thunder Road Late Model Series feature race; he started from the pole, and the victory was his first since 2013.
-Scott participated in a limited number of Thunder Road events in 2019, and won the June 27, 2019, LMS feature race.
+He participated in a limited number of Thunder Road events in 2019, and won the June 27, 2019, LMS feature race.
 In July 2022, Scott competed in the Governor's Cup 150, in which he finished 23rd.
-As of July 2019, Scott has 31 career wins, which places him third all time in Thunder Road's LMS division.
+As of July 2019, he has 31 career wins, the most in Late Model division history.

 Personal life

-Scott lives in Berlin, Vermont, with his wife, Diana McTeague Scott, and their two dogs.
+Scott has been married three times, first to Jane Manosh, and later to Angela Wright.
+He lives in Berlin, Vermont, with his wife Diana McTeague Scott.
 He has two adult daughters.